CMU-SAFARI/RawHash/test/README.md

 ## Sequence Until

-The scripts and a [README](./evaluation/relative_abundance/sequenceuntil/README.md) can be found in the [sequence until directory](./evaluation/relative_abundance/sequenceuntil/) to evaluate the benefits of the Sequence Until mechanism using UNCALLED and RawHash.
+The scripts and a [README](./evaluation/relative_abundance/sequenceuntil/README.md) can be found in the [sequence until directory](./evaluation/relative_abundance/sequenceuntil/) to evaluate the benefits of the Sequence Until mechanism using UNCALLED and RawHash2.

 To start evaluating Sequence Until, enter [./evaluation/relative_abundance/sequenceuntil](./evaluation/relative_abundance/sequenceuntil/)

 ```bash
 cd ./evaluation/relative_abundance/sequenceuntil
 ```

-# Reproducing the Manuscript

-## Generating the Figures

-We will provide the scripts to generate the figures we show in the preprint.

-## Generating the Manuscript

-We will provide the tex source to generate preprint PDF from its TeX source based on the results and figures you generate.